 I have a habit of writing about my day in a journal, It’s been a long time since I started doing this and it really paid off.

-I also have another journal that I call decision journal, I write about my decisions there, each and every decision I make, either it’s about doing business with someone or rejecting it, or about buying a stock or not, or maybe why I like or don’t like a certain person, it’s all there.
-And one thing that I can say for sure, is this :\
+I also have a decision journal, I write about my decisions there, things like deciding t do business with someone or rejecting it, or about buying a stock or not, or why I like or don’t like a certain person, it’s all there.

 This weekend I was going through both my daily & decision journals to find patterns of behavior in myself that I benefit from the most so I can make changes to my daily routine in that direction, but I found something more interesting.

-In almost all cases that I made a wrong decision, or experienced a loss there was a common behavior shining:\
+In almost all cases where I made a wrong decision, or experienced a loss there was a common behavior in the center:

 I was sitting still and hoped everything is going to be alright!